 - Auditory comprehension – interpret and understand what was heard.
 For example, understanding speech in less than ideal conditions or understanding sarcasm.

 There was a strong interest with a lot of disagreement regarding a neurological perspective on auditory functions.
 Theoretically, one could suggest using a behavioral assessment for each anatomical area.
-When the correlation between the anatomical area and its function is clear it is certainly a commendable way to go.
+When the correlation between the anatomical area and its function is clear it is certainly a commendable approach to take.
 For instance, we know that binaural function requires the corpus callosum’s involvement specifically.
 However, we cannot say with certainty that when binaural function is poor that the issue lies at the corpus callosum’s doorstep.
 A lot more research using behavioral testing in combination with imaging, that demonstrates a statistically significant correlation between the behavioral result and the anatomical area, would be needed to make such a claim of a behavioral test alone with confidence.

 The wealth of EEG research, in addition to a better understanding of acoustics helped us recognize that differences could be seen, and thus assessment should look at: